-When starting a GSA in a school, create a positive relationship with the staff.
+When starting a GSA in a school, creating a positive relationship with the staff can make all the difference.
 This includes, but may not be limited to, the principal, the administrative supports, counselors, and GSA Teacher Liaison(s).

 Oftentimes the staff may need support, resources, education, and tools to help support their queer and trans students.
-It is worth discussing with the GSA Teacher Liaison, counselors, and principal if professional development is an option you can explore. (refer them to altView, we can help them)
+It is worth discussing with the GSA Teacher Liaison, counselors, and principal if professional development is an option you can explore.
+The altView Foundation provides free PD options for teachers, admin, and school staff so if you feel your school could benefit, make the suggestion.
+We have been brought in to many schools specifically because students requested that training for their school’s staff.

 By law, all students in Alberta are entitled to a GSA if requested.
 If you encounter challenges with administration, school boards, teachers, staff, or even students, some of the following points may help you overcome objectives:

-- These clubs exist to create safe spaces for LGBTQ students.
+- These clubs exist to create safe spaces for LGBTQ2S+ students.

 - The clubs are proven to create safer schools